toxidity-18/Plp-Software-Engineering-Course/Python_Development/Wk3/Python.md

   - or : true if at least one condition is true .
   - not : reverse true/false statements .
  - combining boolean operators with relation operators .

+### If . . . else statement
+1) Code line 63
+2) The if else statement is used to execute code among 2 alternatives .
+3) If the alternative is more that 3 we will use the if . . . elif . . . else statements .

+### if . . . elif . . . else statements
+1) Used for multiple statements .

+### Testing myself :
+- Grading system .